 The most successful pet-people partnerships happen when you choose a dog that best suits your lifestyle.
-For example, families with children, prefer a dog that is friendly, gentle, active, and energetic.
+For example, families with children prefer a friendly, gentle, active, and energetic dog.

-On the other hand, senior or elderly people look for a pet who is loyal, can become their companion, and help keep them safe and secure.
+On the other hand, senior or elderly people look for a loyal pet, become their companion, and help keep them safe and secure.

-All these characteristics can be found in the Golden Shepherd, which makes the breed an appealing option for even a novice pet owner.
+All these characteristics can be found in a Golden Shepherd puppy, which makes the breed an appealing option for even a novice pet owner.

-Because the dogs get along well wth humans, they make a good choice for a pet-friendly retirement community.
+Because the dogs get along well with humans, they make a good choice for a pet-friendly retirement community.